No Stadium Required: Chef’s Guide to Tailgating from your Couch

 Don’t worry if you don’t have tickets to the big game, we’ve got you covered with game day recipes, grilling tips and of course, beer.
-Here’s our chefs and experts’ guide to throwing an epic tailgate party right from the comforts of your couch.
+Here are our chefs and experts’ guide to throwing an epic tailgate party right from the comforts of your couch.

 Set the Scene